segmentio/segment-docs/src/unify/salesforce-unify.md

 Once configured, this integration lets you send Salesforce data directly to Segment Profiles, eliminating the need for a data warehouse and enabling faster data synchronization and profile enrichment.

 > info "API usage and billing"
 > The Salesforce Unify Direct Profile Integration increases API usage.
-Verify your API limits and Segment billing before enabling.
+Verify your API limits and Segment billing before you enable the Salesforce Unify Direct Profile Integration.

 ## Prerequisites